joshuafhiggins/connect4-moderator-server/README.md

 - `cd connect4-moderator-server`
 - `cargo run --release demo`

 In this mode, you'll play against a player named `demo` who makes moves at random.
-If your AI makes invalid moves then your match is terminated and kicked from the server.
+If your AI makes invalid moves then your match is terminated and you are kicked from the server.
 If during the tournament you make an invalid move, you will instead immediately lose your game.

 To connect to this server, use the address `ws://localhost:8080`

 # For Future Maintainers:
-The Google Sheet outlining the communication protocol can be found [here](https://docs.google.com/spreadsheets/d/1qPrNvB4-1jzvkaQXJcA1Z2OllpSQYmtMRfbOgSi4Yhw), for those of you who'd prefer to not write their AI in python
+The Google Sheet outlining the communication protocol can be found [here](https://docs.google.com/spreadsheets/d/1qPrNvB4-1jzvkaQXJcA1Z2OllpSQYmtMRfbOgSi4Yhw).

-A JavaScript debug client that text raw text as input and prints responses is provided,
+A JavaScript debug client that takes raw text as input and prints responses is provided,
 - `npm i`
 - `node debug_client.js`

-I also apologize in advance.
+I also apologize in advance for the code you'll go on to read.